-Criteria: Generally accepted accounting principles require that management design internal employees available.
+We realize that the City cannot fully segregate duties with the number of employees available.
 We recommend that management and the Council remain aware of this issue and continue to develop policies and procedures that segregate accounting functions as much as possible.
 This policy should include separating the responsibilities for authorizing transactions, processing and recording them, reviewing the transactions, signing checks, and handling any related assets.